-On the other hand, mb is the least efficient benchmark with respect to the heuristics.
+On the other hand, mb is the least efficient benchmark with respect to the heuristics, due to its small innermost loop body.
 However, the normalized speedups of the adaptive version is relatively stable with the number of cores, and there is not much variance between each run, which guarantees worst-case performance.
 The nest-loop-disabling option is used for the benchmark, which improves the speedups by 3 times.